-Analogy: With analogy, Bradford Hill meant to say that when there is strong evidence of an exposure-disease dyad, one should be more inclined to accept causation with a similar exposure and/or disease.
-There is ample scientific evidence of chlorinated and other solvents (including TCE, PCE, benzene, and vinyl chloride) causing various cancers.
-With the wide range and varied adverse effects (including carcinogenesis) of the chlorinated solvents, it is my opinion that the analogy criterion has also been met.
+With analogy, Bradford Hill meant to say that when there is strong evidence of an exposure-disease dyad, one should be more inclined to accept causation with a similar exposure and/or disease.
+Other environmental toxins, such as pesticides, have also been linked to PD, supporting the analogy that TCE, a similar neurotoxicant, could also contribute to PD [Gash 2008].
+It is my opinion that the analogy criterion has also been met.